HerrMagiic/CSS-CreateCustomCommands/CustomCommands/tests.md

   * [ ] with adding css_ to the command in json
   * [ ] check if css_ip would work
 * [ ] check if newline in language files works
+* [ ] check if arguments still work
+  * [ ] check if argument message appears when not giving enough arguments